 Cue next day.

-Actually the most interesting thing was that the men in the French party on all the programs that I saw became more and more keen to adopt this new life of building, hunting, survival generally, far removed from snug car interiors and flat screen t.v
+Actually, the most interesting thing was that the men in the French party on all the programs that I saw became more and more keen to adopt this new life of building, hunting and survival, far removed from snug car interiors and flat screen TVs.

-Four happy folks from across France, each stage a themed dinner chez eux.
+One of the worst R. TV shows I stumbled across was a vile program called 'lets bitch about somebody else's cooking' - four happy folks from across France, each stage a themed dinner chez eux.
 Each time the three not cooking, are invited to dine at the fourth's place of residence.
+(You might have seen the same UK version or any other country's version).
 There then follows a hideous evening of critical comment on the food, the decor, and not the meaning of life etc.

 Food as leisure activity, or food as a means of life support.